nasa/cumulus-orca/tasks/extract_filepaths_for_granule/README.md

 }
 ```
 ## Output
 The output of lambda handler returns a dictionary having a list of granules that consist of granuleID and keys.
+Check the output schema example [here](https://github.com/nasa/cumulus-orca/blob/develop/tasks/extract_filepaths_for_granule/schemas/output.json).
 ```
 {
    "granules":[